DioxusLabs/docsite/docs-src/0.6/src/guide/rsx.md

 }
 ```

 Dioxus provides two items of syntax sugar for these common cases: `for` loops and `if` chains.
-These blocks return the contained RSX instead directly.
+These blocks return the contained RSX directly.

 ```rust
 rsx! {